GuoBioinfoLab/CATT/README.md

 * Bug fixes
 * Reduce memory consumption
 * Update reference genome to latest IMGT version
-* Add a option for user to specfic k-mer length in assembly
+* Add a option for user to specific k-mer length in assembly

 Version 1.7 (2020-03)